atommy1966/SRT-Lyric-Sync/README.md

 # Run and deploy your AI Studio app

+We have released an app that automatically generates synchronized subtitle data (SRT) from audio-enabled videos and lyric text.

 This contains everything you need to run your app locally.

 View your app in AI Studio: https://ai.studio/apps/drive/1kWFibHCBKNuJguPk493Wi9W3-AG9HKgV